alemart/surgescript/docs/engine/level.md

 using SurgeEngine.Level;

 //
-// Level.entity() is very useful when creating startup objects, i.e.,
+// Level.entity() is very useful when creating setup objects, i.e.,
 // objects spawned when the level is initialized.
 You can use it to
 // tune the parameters of specific entities, call their functions, etc.
 //
 // The example below can be added to the startup list in the .lev file.
 //
-object "My Startup Object"
+object "My Setup Object"
 {
     state "main"
     {